TL;DR

 Freshservice, Salesforce, and Miro are triple threats - they drain budget, waste licenses, and generate compliance findings.
 If these are in your unautomated stack, they should be prioritized for remediation.

-Why are these apps expensive to manage without SCIM
+Why these apps are expensive to manage

 It's not because the software is bad.
 It's because almost all of them gate automated provisioning behind enterprise pricing.